 How to Find the Love You’ve Been Missing

-I decided to make love the theme of this issue of the OneJourney newsletter because OneJourney founder, Guy Finley, has just released an amazing new book, Relationship Magic: Waking Up Together — and I wanted to make sure you knew about it.
+I decided to make love the theme of this issue of the OneJourney newsletter because OneJourney founder, Guy Finley, has just released a new book, Relationship Magic: Waking Up Together — and I wanted to make sure you knew about it.

 Love is a problem for so many people.
 We fall in love with such great hopes, and then watch helplessly as things fall apart.
 In Relationship Magic, Guy explains why we fall in love, how we fall into problems, and specific actions we can take to keep love alive.